sneyhaa/sneyhaa/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a data analyst and DS graduate who loves playing with data and creating solutions for different business functions.
+I'm a Data Analyst.
+I am interested in working in product data analytics and predictions to improve business functions.
+I use Python, SQL, Tableau primarily to explore and investigate datasets.